Cottonwood Books closing down after 37 years of business

 BATON ROUGE - The sign on the door at Cottonwood Books said "Open" on Friday afternoon, but not for long.
 After 37 years, the beloved Perkins Overpass book store has reached its final chapter.

 “My husband would rather be here than anywhere else in the world.
-It’s his happy place," said Nancy Plaisance.
+It’s his happy place," Nancy Plaisance said.

 Owner Danny Plaisance first opened Cottonwood Books in 1986.
 Over the decades, he has taken great pride in growing his collection of new, used and rare books.

-“Danny bought the bookstore it had 5,000 books in it and over the years through donations or trades, he grew the used section to 45,000," said Nancy Plaisance.
+“Danny bought the bookstore it had 5,000 books in it, and over the years through donations or trades, he grew the used section to 45,000," Nancy Plaisance said.

 The story took an unexpected turn 12 years ago when Danny was diagnosed with Parkinson's Disease.
 His wife Nancy stepped in to help him run the store a few months ago, but his declining condition has forced the couple to make a tough decision.

-“As much as he’d love to stay here it’s just come to the end of the road," said Nancy.
+“As much as he’d love to stay here, it’s just come to the end of the road," Nancy said.

 Without much time to try to sell the store, they decided to liquidate.
 Friday and Saturday, paperback books were on sale for just $1, and hardbacks only $2.